 - Set up an advisory committee in their junior year.

-- Meet with their academic advisor every semester to have a continued dialog about meeting goals and expectations.
+- Meet with their academic advisor every semester to have a continued dialogue about meeting goals and expectations.

 - Take the appropriate graduate entrance exam, MCAT, DAT, GRE, in the spring of their junior year.